-Corporation Tax: management expenses: Schedule A
+Corporation Tax: management expenses: Property business

 The distinction is important because:

 - expenses otherwise deductible in the computation of total profits or deductible in calculating any component of total profits (which would include the calculation of the profits of a property business)cannot be deductible as management expenses under Section 1219(3)(b)